 Injecting heroin directly into the vein causes an intense and rapid high that can peak in seven to eight seconds.
 When heroin is injected into the muscle, the high is somewhat slower, taking five to eight minutes.

 Many people who inject heroin prefer IV heroin injection due to this faster and more immediate high.
-While any form of injection drug abuse is dangerous, IV heroin injection carries even greater risks, including a higher danger of overdose.
+While any form of injection drug use is dangerous, IV heroin injection carries even greater risks, including a higher danger of overdose.

 Heroin Injection And Infection

-Heroin abuse of any form can weaken a person’s immune system and make it easier for an infection to take hold.
+Heroin use of any form can weaken a person’s immune system and make it easier for an infection to take hold.
 It can also make it harder for the body to fight infection off.

 When a person injects heroin in any way, they’re exposing their body to an even greater risk of infection.
 Bacteria, viruses, and even fungi can cause painful, severe, and/or life-threatening infections.